JaddotWuzHere/TheContinuum/content/Continuum Physics/index.md

 Where continuity breaks, the field ceases to conserve local flux, leading to phenomena such as **[[Mana Anomalies|mana void]]** or **[[Mana Anomalies|rifts]]**.
 Such discontinuities mark regions where the governing equations of the Continuum fail, signifying the breakdown of coherent field behavior and the onset of localized instability.
 ### VII.
 Law of Dimensional Reciprocity
+> [!epigraph]
+> When one world bends, the rest must breathe with it.
+Space is no solitary fabric but a tapestry under shared tension—pull one thread, and the whole design trembles.
+>
+> — From the Bible of Truth, Verse II
 ##### Statement:
 > Each domain of the Continuum defines the geometry of others; curvature or density in one induces reciprocal distortions across the rest.
 ##### Formal Expression: